CrossXanne/Fifa-World-Cup-EDA/README.md

 Data analysis can be used to gain valuable insights into the FIFA World Cup.
 Data analysis can also be used to improve the FIFA World Cup.

+Our Dataset includes Data of All World Cup Players, Matches & Results from 1930 FIFA World Cup to the 2014 FIFA World Cup.

 In this analysis, we will use FIFA World Cup data to explore a variety of topics:
+=> Most Number of World Cup Winning Title
+=> Number of Goal Per Country
+=> Attendance, Number of Teams, Goals, and Matches per Cup => Goals Per Team Per World Cup
+=> Matches With Highest Number Of Attendance
+=> Stadium with Highest Average Attendance
+=> Which countries had won the cup?
+(Podium Count)
+=> Match outcome by home and away teams

+Such In-depth analysis provides a detailed overview or description of Football World Cups which can be interesting for football fans all over the world.